dbcli/mssql-cli/README.rst

 ===============

-We’re excited to introduce 'mssql-cli'_, a new and interactive command line query tool for SQL Server.
-This open source tool works cross-platform and proud to be a part of the 'dbcli.org community'_.
+We’re excited to introduce `mssql-cli`_, a new and interactive command line query tool for SQL Server.
+This open source tool works cross-platform and proud to be a part of the `dbcli.org community`_.

 .. image:: screenshots/mssql-cli-autocomplete.gif
    :align: center